Rules & Regulations

 -

-Duos/Trios – the age group will be determined by the age of the oldest competitor
+Duos/Trios – the age group will be determined by the average age of the group

 -